-For instance, Venus, signifying young women, the arts, sexuality, and marriage, when in Scorpio might be considered in the sign of her detriment according to some astrologer.
+For instance, Venus, signifying young women, the arts, sexuality, and marriage, when in Scorpio might be considered in the sign of her detriment.
 In this view, her ability to bring about successful relationships might be hampered (poor strength).
 Similarly, other matters signified by the houses she rules or topics she is given responsibility for in the chart can’t be realized (poor strength).
 Some astrologers would even say that because of the so-called detriment she tends to signify bad quality women or relationships, such as malicious women, sexual problems, or misfortune through the arts (malefic).
 I do not use the sign as the main indicator of either strength or beneficence, and I have argued against this approach.

 Over-Reliance on Signs in Modern Astrology

-In modern astrology, there tends to be a strong focus on the quality of various aspects of the psyche (planets), which are again mainly determined by the zodiacal signs of the planets.
+In modern astrology, there tends to be a strong focus on the quality of various aspects of the psyche (planets).
+These are again mainly determined by the zodiacal signs of the planets.
 For instance, one might assert that Venus, signifying the love nature, would in Scorpio make for an intense, passionate, jealous, and secretive sexuality.
 In this case, the planet itself is a stand-in for some important aspect of the individual’s character or pscyhe.